nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given sort command is in invalid format.

   * 2a1.
-WhereTourGo shows an error message
+WhereTourGo shows an error message.

     Use case resumes at step 1.

 * 3a.
 The list is empty.

   Use case ends.

 **UC08 - Summarising Contacts**

 **MSS**

-1. User requests to view the summary of the WhereTourGo
+1. User requests to view the summary of the WhereTourGo.

-2. WhereTourGo returns the summary on the GUI
+2. WhereTourGo returns the summary on the GUI.

     Use case ends.

 **Extensions**

 * 1a.
-The command format is wrong (e.g. `sum 1`)
+The command format is wrong (e.g. `sum 1`).

   * 1a1.
 WhereTourGo shows an error message, and instructions on how to use the command.

     Use case ends.

 * 2a.
-WhereTourGo is empty
+WhereTourGo is empty.

   * 2a1.
 WhereTourGo will not display chart data and show total contacts as 0.